Pix2Fact: When Vision Is Not Enough -- Benchmarking Fine-Grained VQA with Web Verification on High-Resolution Real-World Scenes: Pix2Fact

-To transform the images into a benchmark, Pix2Fact provides 1,000 expert-curated $(Q,A)$ pairs (one per high-resolution image).
-All the questions and corresponding ground truth answers were meticulously curated through a structured collaboration between domain experts and professional annotators to ensure exceptional quality and rigor.
-Specifically, PhD researchers from top-tier global universities provided the domain expertise necessary for crafting and validating complex, knowledge-intensive questions, while a professional data annotation service partner managed the project pipeline and implemented standardized quality control protocols.
-This collaborative workflow consisted of three defined phases, i.e., initial $(Q,A)$ crafting, multi-stage quality inspection, and final acceptance, ensuring each question met our strict criteria for requiring unique visual grounding and external knowledge.
-This dual-layer process, which merges deep expert insight with industrialized annotation standards, guarantees the benchmark's consistency and establishes a high-quality standard for evaluating fine-grained visual reasoning.
+To transform the images into a benchmark, Pix2Fact provides 1,000 expert-curated $(Q, A)$ pairs (one per high-resolution image).
+All questions and corresponding ground-truth answers were meticulously crafted by PhD researchers from top-tier global universities, ensuring exceptional quality and rigor.
+These domain experts provided the necessary expertise to design and validate complex, knowledge-intensive questions that require both fine-grained visual grounding and deliberate web search.
+The annotation workflow consisted of three defined phases: initial $(Q, A)$ crafting, multi-stage quality inspection, and final acceptance, ensuring that every question meets our strict criteria, requiring unique visual grounding and external knowledge.
+This rigorous, expert-driven process guarantees the benchmark's consistency and establishes a high-quality standard for evaluating fine-grained visual grounding together with knowledge search.
+For comprehensive access to our full dataset, please visit our data \href{https://huggingface.co/datasets/anon-submission-11235/Pix2fact}{here}.
+We also suggest to use our \href{https://anonymous.4open.science/r/pix2fact_eval-5C85/README.md}{benchmark test suite} for the convenience of reproduction.

-As shown in Figure~\ref{fig:teaser}, Pix2Fact presents vision-language models with four core challenges.
-We especially highlight the need for both meticulous visual grounding and subsequent knowledge-intensive reasoning, requiring models to first identify unique local clues and then consult external information to form an answer.

-The benchmark dataset was constructed by PhD-level experts from leading global universities in partnership with Innopulse Technology, a professional data annotation firm.
-The experts' backgrounds and details on Innopulse are provided in Appendices ~\ref{appendix:phd_background} and Appendix~\ref{appendix:inno_intro}, respectively.
-For comprehensive access to our full dataset and benchmark leader-board, please visit our dataset at \url{https://github.com/Pix2FactEval/pix2fact_eval}.